Windfisch/midikraken/README.md

 (and maybe beyond?)
 MIDI ports.
-The hardware is based on a STM32F103 *"blue pill"* board which can be cheaply sourced from your favourite chinese seller ([note about quality differences](https://github.com/Windfisch/analog-synth/blob/master/bluepill.md)), plus other garden variety components such as 6N137 opto couplers, some LEDs and resistors.
+The hardware is based on a STM32F103 *"blue pill"* board which can be cheaply sourced from your favourite chinese seller ([note about quality differences](https://github.com/Windfisch/analog-synth/blob/master/bluepill.md)), plus other garden variety components such as HC2630 opto couplers (that's just two 6N137 in one package), shift registers, some LEDs and resistors.

 Future features may include sophisticated MIDI routing, clock division, a hardware arpeggiator etc.

-This is currently in an early development stage, but should still be functional as a MIDI-USB-interface.
+This project is still in development stage, but already works fine as a flexible as a MIDI-USB-interface.

 How it works